-- 1. If you have a loss from a passive activity in box 9, Code B1, and you meet all of the following conditions, enter the loss on Schedule E (Form 1040), line 28, column (f). - a.
+1. If you have a loss from a passive activity in box 9, Code B1, and you meet all of the following conditions, enter the loss on Schedule E (Form 1040), line 28, column (f).

+a.
 You actively participated in the partnership rental real estate activities.
-See Special allowance for rental real estate activities on page 4. - b.
-Rental real estate activities with active participation were your only passive activities. - c.
-You have no prior year unallowed losses from these activities. - d.
-Your total loss from the rental real estate activities was not more than \$25,000 (not more than \$12,500 if married filing separately and you lived apart from your spouse all year). - e.
-If you are a married person filing separately, you lived apart from your spouse all year. - f.
-You have no current or prior year unallowed credits from a passive activity. - g.
-Your modified adjusted gross income was not more than \$100,000 (not more than \$50,000 if married filing separately and you lived apart from your spouse all year). - 2.
-If you have a (loss) from a passive activity in box 9 and you do not meet all the conditions in 1 above, report the loss following the Instructions for Form 8582 to figure how much of the loss you can report on Schedule E (Form 1040), line 28, column (f).
-However, if the PTP box is checked, report the loss following the rules for Publicly traded partnerships.
+See Special allowance for rental real estate activities on page 4.

+b.
+Rental real estate activities with active participation were your only passive activities.

+c.
+You have no prior year unallowed losses from these activities.

+d.
+Your total loss from the rental real estate activities was not more than \$25,000 (not more than \$12,500 if married filing separately and you lived apart from your spouse all year).

+e.
+If you are a married person filing separately, you lived apart from your spouse all year.

+f.
+You have no current or prior year unallowed credits from a passive activity.

+g.
+Your modified adjusted gross income was not more than \$100,000 (not more than \$50,000 if married filing separately and you lived apart from your spouse all year).

+2. If you have a loss from a passive activity in box 9 and you do not meet all the conditions in 1 above, report the loss following the Instructions for Form 8582 to figure how much of the loss you can report on Schedule E (Form 1040), line 28, column (f).
+However, if the publicly traded partnership box is checked, report the loss following the rules for Publicly traded partnerships on page 5.

-3. If you were a real estate professional and you materially participated in the activity, report box 9 income or (loss) on Schedule E (Form 1040), line 28, column (h) or (j).
+3. If you were a real estate professional and you materially participated in the activity, report box 9 income (loss) on Schedule E (Form 1040), line 28, column (h) or (j).

 4. If you have income from a passive activity in box 9, Code B1, enter the income on Schedule E (Form 1040), line 28, column (g).
-However, if the PTP box is checked, report the income following the rules for Publicly traded partnerships.
+However, if the publicly traded partnership box is checked, report the income following the rules for Publicly traded partnerships on page 5.

 Code B2.
-General partner's net capital gain or (loss) from rental real estate activities (for the entire year).
-The net capital gain or (loss) from a rental real estate activity is a passive activity amount unless you were a real estate professional and you materially participated in the activity.
+General partner's net capital gain (loss) from rental real estate activities (for the entire year).
+The net activities (for the entire year).
+The net capital gain (loss) from a rental real estate activity is a passive activity amount unless you were a real estate professional (defined on page 3) and you materially participated in the activity.
 If the amount is either (a) a loss that is not from a passive activity or (b) a gain, report it on Schedule D (Form 1040), line 12, column (f).
 If the amount is a loss from a passive activity, report it following the Instructions for Form 8582 to figure how much of the loss can be reported on Schedule D, line 12, column (f).
-However, if the PTP box is checked, report the loss following the rules for Publicly traded partnerships.
+However, if the publicly traded partnership box is checked, report the loss following the rules for Publicly traded partnerships on page 5.